Rotating gear, Arduino, motors, projector, video-camera, polarizing filters, led light, plastic waste

 I must admit, it took me a while before I found the right words to write about what happened.
 But almost two weeks after it happened, here I am.

-The photos below show an artistic intervention that me and the performer Elisabetta Cuccaro, decided to do with the remains of the installation left in the room of the building in Berkelaan.
+The photos below show an artistic intervention I made together with curator and performer Elisabetta Cuccaro, using the remains of the installation left in the room of the building in Berkelaan.
 The duration of the sound intervention remained the same.
 The absence of the installation, loaded with the whole story, was present again for a moment.